bahrus/xtal-fetch/README.md

 \<xtal-fetch\> is a dependency free web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
 But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

+Web components that do anything other than pure presentation views may seem unnatural, or wrong in some frameworks, as discussed [here](http://github.com/bahrus/json-merge) .
+But it is my view that they can still serve a very useful purpose even in such settings, in promoting developer productiviy, lowering barrier to entry for new developers, and keeping the total code footprint low.

 ### Referencing

 In order to keep the size of the download(s) as small as possible, the functionality of this component is broken down into three subcomponents.  xtal-fetch-get just supports basic get requests, has no support for error handling.
 It requires a browser that supports ES6 Modules.
 It is 740B (gzipped and minified).  xtal-fetch-req supports everything xtal-fetch supports, except multi fetch requests.
 It adds another 1.26K (gzipped and minified), and also requires ES6 Modules to import.